kavia-common/notes-app-project-49114-49204/NotesAppWebApplication/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode using a container-friendly launcher that binds to 0.0.0.0 and honors PORT.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser (or the container URL provided by your environment).

 ### `npm run dev`